Elizabeth Safrit

-Elizabeth Safrit Bull (born May 27, 1992) is an American model and beauty pageant titleholder who was crowned Miss United States 2014.
-She then represented her country at Miss World 2014 where she placed 2nd Runner-up.
+Elizabeth Safrit Bull (née Scott; born May 27, 1992) is an American model and beauty pageant titleholder who was crowned Miss United States 2014.
+She then represented her country at Miss World 2014 pageant held in London, England, where she placed 2nd Runner-Up and received the continental title of Miss World Americas, as well as winning the Multimedia fast-track event.

 Safrit holds a degree in political science from the University of South Carolina and a master's degree from Georgetown University.
 In 2017, Safrit became the National Director of the United States franchise for the Miss World competition.
 In 2019, she married Charlie Bull in Lake Nona, Florida.